Zheng Qinwen: 2022: French Open fourth round, WTA 500 final, top 30

-At the French Open, Zheng defeated Maryna Zanevska on her debut at that major.
-Next, she beat former French Open champion and 19th seed, Simona Halep, her first top-20 win, to move to the third round of a major for the first time in her career.
-She moved into the fourth round after Alizé Cornet retired from the match.
-She lost to top seed and world No. 1, Iga Świątek in the fourth round, citing menstrual cramps as a contributing factor.
-Despite the loss, Zheng stated she was still happy about her performance and glad that she was able to play against the world's number one.
-As a result, she moved to a new career-high of No. 54, on 6 June 2022, breaking into the top 50 (at No. 46) a week later after winning her first WTA 125 title at the Open Internacional de Valencia, defeating compatriot Wang Xiyu.
+At the French Open, Zheng defeated Maryna Zanevska in the first round.
+In the second round, she came back from a set and a break down to upset No. 19 Simona Halep for her first top-20 win.
+She moved into the fourth round after Alizé Cornet retired while trailing by a set.
+She lost in the fourth round to world No. 1 and eventual champion Iga Świątek in three sets.
+She was the only player to win a set against Świątek in the tournament.
+As a result, Zheng moved to a new career-high of No. 54.
+She broke into the top 50 a week later after winning her first WTA 125 title at the Open Internacional de Valencia, defeating compatriot Wang Xiyu.